bkrug/tms9918a-midframe/README.md

 ## Timer-interrupts

 Some 8-bit and 16-bit era systems offered raster-interrupts, allowing a program to trigger a small subroutine when a particular row of pixels was about to be drawn.
-The TI-99/4a's video chip only supplies one type of interrupt, an end-of-frame interrupt, usually reffered to as the VDP interrupt.
+However, the TI-99/4a's video chip only supplies one type of interrupt, an end-of-frame interrupt, usually reffered to as the VDP interrupt.

-In 2006 or 2008, Thierry Nouspikel and Jeff Brown told us that it is also possible to configure CRU-timer interrupts so long as you are willing to loose the ability to trigger VDP end-of-frame interrupts.
+In 2006 or 2008, Jeff Brown and Thierry Nouspikel told us that it is also possible to configure CRU-timer interrupts so long as you are willing to loose the ability to trigger VDP end-of-frame interrupts.
 (http://www.unige.ch/medecine/nouspikel/ti99/tms9901.htm)
 I never understood how to use their code until recently.
 The CRU timer ticks more regullarly than the end of a video frame.